zaffka/aggregator/README.md

         },
         ...
     ],
-    "agregators": [
+    "aggregators": [
         {
-            "sub_ids":                  ["data_1],  // array of dataIds that agregator subscribes to "agregate_period_s":        10          // period in seconds to collect and process data }
+            "sub_ids":                  ["data_1],  // array of dataIds that aggregator subscribes to "aggregate_period_s":        10          // period in seconds to collect and process data }
     ],
     "queue": {